Djemal Pasha: Role in the Armenian Genocide

 Djemal's role in the Armenian genocide has been contested by historians.
 His policies allowed some Armenians to survive in the territories under his control.
 German historian Wolfgang Gust states, "while preserving the lives of perhaps 150,000 Armenians—in terrible conditions—he helped kill another 150,000".
 In December 1915, he offered to the Entente powers that he would march to Constantinople, overthrow the CUP government, and end the genocide in exchange for the guarantee of the Ottoman Empire's territorial integrity in its pre-World War I borders.

-Historian Ümit Kurt argues that "The most fundamental difference between Cemal and the other two leaders [Talat and Enver] was the methods he wanted to employ to decrease the number of Armenians to a level that would no longer pose a threat to the Ottoman state."
+Historian Ümit Kurt argues that "The most fundamental difference between Djemal and the other two leaders [Talat and Enver] was the methods he wanted to employ to decrease the number of Armenians to a level that would no longer pose a threat to the Ottoman state."
 Instead of killing Armenians, he favored their forced conversion and assimilation to neutralize the perceived Armenian threat.
-Kurt furthermore argues: "Saving the lives of some fortunate Armenians does not exempt Cemal from the label 'génocidaire', for he was fully committed to the disappearance of Armenians from Ottoman soil."
+Kurt furthermore argues: "Saving the lives of some fortunate Armenians does not exempt Djemal from the label 'génocidaire', for he was fully committed to the disappearance of Armenians from Ottoman soil."